Scarlet fever: Diagnosis

 Although the presentation of scarlet fever can be clinically diagnosed, further testing may be required to distinguish it from other illnesses.
 Also, history of a recent exposure to someone with strep throat can be useful in diagnosis.
 There are two methods used to confirm suspicion of scarlet fever; rapid antigen detection test and throat culture.

-The rapid antigen detection test is a very specific test but not very sensitive.
+The rapid antigen detection test is a specific test but not sensitive.
 This means that if the result is positive (indicating that the group A strep antigen was detected and therefore confirming that the person has a group A strep pharyngitis), then it is appropriate to treat the people with scarlet fever with antibiotics.
 But, if the rapid antigen detection test is negative (indicating that they do not have group A strep pharyngitis), then a throat culture is required to confirm, as the first test could have yielded a false negative result.
 In the early 21st century, the throat culture is the current "gold standard" for diagnosis.

 Serologic testing seeks evidence of the antibodies that the body produces against the streptococcal infection, including antistreptolysin-O and antideoxyribonuclease B. It takes the body 2–3 weeks to make these antibodies, so this type of testing is not useful for diagnosing a current infection.
 But it is useful when assessing a person who may have one of the complications from a previous streptococcal infection.

 Throat cultures done after antibiotic therapy can show if the infection has been removed.
 These throat swabs, however, are not indicated, because up to 25% of properly treated individuals can continue to carry the streptococcal infection while being asymptomatic.